Integral points of bounded height on a certain toric variety: Introduction

 \section{Introduction}

 A classical problem in Diophantine geometry is to understand the number of rational points on a given algebraic variety.
 For Fano varieties---that is, smooth projective varieties whose anticanonical bundle is ample---the set of rational points is expected to be Zariski dense (thus in particular infinite) as soon as it is nonempty.
-A conjecture of Manin's~\cite{MR974910} makes a more precise quantitative prediction for this setting: Given a Fano variety $X$ over a number field $K$, one orders the set of rational points $X(K)$ by an \emph{anticanonical height} $H\colon X(K)\to \RR_{>0}$.
+A conjecture of Manin's~\cite{MR974910} makes a more precise quantitative prediction for this setting.
+Given a Fano variety $X$ over a number field $K$, one orders the set of rational points $X(K)$ by an \emph{anticanonical height} $H\colon X(K)\to \RR_{>0}$.
 There might be a closed subvariety $Z\subset X$, or, more generally, a \emph{thin} subset $Z\subset X(K)$ of the rational points on $X$ that dominates the number of rational points of bounded height, and one should count points on its complement $V = X(K)\setminus Z$.
-In its current form, the conjecture predicts that the number
+In its current form (cf.\ e.g.~\cite[Conj.~1.2]{MR4472281} and~\cite{MR1032922,MR1340296,MR1679843,MR2019019} for variants and important waypoints leading to its current formulation), the conjecture predicts that the number

 of rational points of height at most $B$ conforms to the asymptotic formula